trustbridgecr/TrustBridge-contracts/README.md

 ## Building the contracts

-The repository ships with a `Makefile` that compiles both contracts and optimizes the resulting WASM files.
+The repository ships with a `Makefile` that compiles the aggregator in the root crate and the custom oracle found under `custom-oracle/`, producing optimized WASM files for each contract.

 ```bash
 make build